 How to Use Laser Pointers Safely

-- Keep sessions short: 5β10 minutes is plenty.
-Longer sessions increase overstimulation risk.
+- Keep sessions short.
+5β10 minutes is plenty, and longer sessions increase the risk of overstimulation.

-- Never shine in the eyes: Even pet-safe laser pointers can cause retinal damage if pointed directly at eyes.
-Keep the beam on the floor and walls only.
+- Never shine the beam in the eyes.
+Even pet-safe laser pointers can cause retinal damage if pointed directly at eyes, so keep the dot on the floor and walls only.

-- Choose a low-powered pointer: Look for Class 1 or Class 2 lasers (under 5mW).
-Avoid high-powered laser pointers sold for presentations.
+- Choose a low-powered pointer, meaning Class 1 or Class 2 lasers under 5mW.
+Avoid the high-powered pointers sold for presentations.

-- Don't use it every day: Rotate laser play with other toy types to prevent fixation.
+- Don't use it every day.
+Rotate laser play with other toy types so your cat doesn't fixate.

 Choosing the Right Laser Pointer

-- Automatic options: Battery-powered automatic laser toys rotate and move the dot for you β great for solo play, though you should still supervise and end sessions properly.
+Battery-powered automatic laser toys rotate and move the dot for you, which is handy for solo play, though you should still supervise and end sessions properly.
+And don't overlook the grip.
+You'll be waving this thing around for ten minutes at a stretch, so ergonomics matter more than the packaging suggests.

 Great Alternatives to Laser Pointers